 3. Tending to your Self

 Moving your body is the single best thing you can do for sex drive.
-I list this step last because it will be bolstered by Steps # 1 and 2.
-What I’m suggesting here is not to take a kickboxing class, or even exercising (although that should be part of your program, too) because often those practices are depleting.
-I’m actually suggesting that you take time to move yourself.
+I list this step last because it will be bolstered by Steps 1 and 2 mentioned above.
+What I’m suggesting here is not to take a kickboxing class, or even exercising (although that should be part of your program, too) because often, those practices are depleting.
+I’m actually suggesting that you take the time to move yourself.

 Put on your favorite album and dance, step into the grass barefoot and do cartwheels, jump on your bed!
-Get your feel-good-chemical cocktail on from a place of abandon, playfulness, and self-gratification.
+Get your feel-good-chemical cocktail on from a place of abandonment, playfulness, and self-gratification.

-With a new baby, no matter how joyful and enriching the experience, there is a massive increase of obligation and output.
+With a new baby, no matter how joyful and enriching the experience, there is a massive increase in obligation and output.
 This is depleting of what is called in Yoga, ojas–your vital essence.
-Ojas is considered the key to your vitality and longevity and is embodied in us as reproductive fluid — literally the lubricant that makes procreation possible.
+Ojas is considered the key to your vitality and longevity and is embodied in us as reproductive fluid.
+The lubricant that makes procreation possible.
 If you love to dance, dance!
-Get a babysitter and go take a class.
+Get a babysitter and take a class.
 If you love to take baths, take a bath — or better yet, book a spa day!
 What gets your juices flowing?
 Think about it.
 This is a non-negotiable part of your week.

 When mama’s happy, everybody’s happy, because you are the heartbeat of the household.
 Your sense of being held and nourished will amplify your ability to hold and nourish tenfold.
-Your self-care matters.
+Self-care matters.
 Feeling joy and ease in your body matters.
-You have been transformed by the birth of your baby, and now it’s time to harness that powerful experience and fuel your passion for life.
+The birth of your baby has transformed you, and now it’s time to harness that powerful experience and fuel your passion for life.
 Keep it simple!
-The objective is that it feels good, so if money’s tight, invest in a bath bomb, request an hour to yourself and make a special playlist.
+The objective is that it feels good, so if money’s tight, invest in a bath bomb, request an hour to yourself, and make a special playlist.
 Make the bathroom your sanctuary, or, hell, your closet!
-Make your space sacred and it will be sacred.
+Make your space sacred, and it will be sacred.
 Love on yourself, and you will be ready and receptive for your partner to love on you.